CISecurity/CCPD-Docs/docs/source/About Dashboard.md

 ## Introduction ##

 CIS-CAT Pro Dashboard is a companion tool to CIS-CAT Pro Assessor.
 The Dashboard serves as a central repository for configuration assessment results generated from CIS-CAT Pro Assessor.
-Its main purpose is the view configuration assessment report averages over the short term.
+Its main purpose is to view configuration assessment report averages over the short term.
 Graphical representations of automated configuration assessment scores for a time span less than 2 years (18 months recommended) provides security teams a quick view on current cyber configuration health.
 The Dashboard is intended to support organizational focus and action on the current cyber configuration posture of systems supporting  business operations.

 ------------------------